vsajip/python-gnupg/README.rst

 * Fixed #181: Added the ability to pass file paths to encrypt_file, decrypt_file,
   sign_file, verify_file, get_recipients_file and added import_keys_file.

+* Fixed #183: Handle FAILURE and UNEXPECTED conditions correctly.
+Thanks to sebbASF for the patch.

+* Fixed #185: Handle VALIDSIG arguments more robustly.

+* Fixed #188: Remove handling of DECRYPTION_FAILED from Verify code, as not required there.
+Thanks to sebbASF for the patch.

+* Added the ability to pass an environment to the gpg executable.
+Thanks to Edvard Rejthar for the patch.

 0.4.9
 -----